NextPlayBro

 • You work with multiple people

-• You manage content workflows
+• You manage structured content workflows

-• You need collaboration tools
+• You need collaboration features

 Choose Business If: